oracle/docker-images/OracleWebLogic/README.md

 The certification of WebLogic on Docker does not require the use of any file presented in this repository.
 Customers and users are welcome to use them as starters, and customize, tweak, or create from scratch, new scripts and Dockerfiles.

-For more information on the certification, please see the [WebLogic on Docker certification whitepaper](http://www.oracle.com/technetwork/middleware/weblogic/overview/weblogic-server-docker-containers-2491959.pdf) and [The WebLogic Server Blog](https://blogs.oracle.com/WebLogicServer/) for updates.

 For pre-built images containing Oracle software, please check the [Oracle Container Registry](https://container-registry.oracle.com).

 ## How to build and run
-This project offers sample Dockerfiles for WebLogic Server 12c and 14c, it also provides at least one Dockerfile for the 'developer' distribution and a second Dockerfile for the 'generic' distribution.
+This project offers sample Dockerfiles for WebLogic Server 12c and 14c, it also provides at least one Dockerfile for the 'developer' distribution, a second for slim distribution, and third Dockerfile for the 'generic' distribution.
+In WebLogic Server 14.1.2 there is a single distribution.
 To assist in building the images, you can use the [`buildDockerImage.sh`](https://github.com/oracle/docker-images/blob/master/OracleWebLogic/dockerfiles/buildDockerImage.sh) script.
 See below for instructions and usage.

 The `buildDockerImage.sh` script is a utility shell script that performs MD5 checks and is an easy way for beginners to get started.
 Expert users are welcome to directly call `docker build` with their prefered set of parameters.